 For an independent prep, it is more useful to focus on learning quality, curriculum breadth, and senior-school destinations than on a single published results table.
 Here, there are three credible indicators.

-First, the inspection headline is unambiguous about attainment and attitudes to learning.
+First, the inspection headline is attitudes to learning.
 It describes pupils’ knowledge and skills as excellent across subjects, with pupils eager to engage and articulate in reading, writing and speaking.

 Second, the report provides concrete examples of stretch across the age range.
 It references Year 1 pupils applying French vocabulary in speaking, Year 6 Mandarin pupils developing Chinese character writing, and older pupils tackling sophisticated analytical writing, including an essay question on Viking history.
 That kind of evidence matters because it points to a culture where pupils are expected to explain, justify and apply knowledge, not just recall it.